-Edward N. Zalta is a Senior Research Scholar at the Center for the Study of Language and Information (CSLI).
+Edward N. Zalta is a Senior Research Scholar in the Philosophy Department at Stanford University.
 His research specialties include:

 He is the winner of the K. Jon Barwise Prize (2016), and the Covey Award (2009).

 Zalta has taught courses and faculty seminars at Stanford University, Rice University, the University of Salzburg, University of Auckland, University of Tasmania, University of Padua, University of Santiago de Compostela, and Ludwig-Maximilians Universität München (Munich Center for Mathematical Philosophy), University of Amsterdam (Institute for Logic, Language, and Computation), University of Stockholm, Higher School of Economics (National Research University)/Moscow, and University of Stockholm.
 He has lectured in universities in over 20 countries around the world.
 His other philosophical interests include: modal logic, formal semantics, contemporary analytic philosophy, and contemporary history of philosophy (Bolzano, Brentano, Frege, Meinong, Husserl, Russell, early Wittgenstein, Carnap, Quine).